 This course will serve as an introduction to the student's high school social studies experience.
 The class will focus on Geography and Civics, but will also explore elements of other disciplines within social studies.
 Geography skills and terminology, political awareness and the application of democratic principles, discussion of socio-economic and diversity issues, investigation of the past and its impact on the present, critical thinking and self-reflection will all have a place in the course.

 WORLD HISTORY - Grade Level: 10 Weight: 1.0

 World History is a yearlong survey of the record of the human experience from the development of early civilizations to the major crises and accomplishments of the Twentieth Century.
 World geography and current events are included in the curriculum of this class.
 All sophomores write a research paper on the World History topic of their choice.
 This is done in conjunction with their English class as part of the History Day competition.

 This course is a college-level survey of U.S. History.
 Students will combine secondary texts and primary sources to analyze the cause and effect relationships between people, events, and circumstances from the era of colonization to the present.
-All juniors participate in the History Day competition using a U.S. History topic of their choice relating to the national contest theme.
+All 11th grade students participate in the History Day competition using a U.S. History topic of their choice relating to the national contest theme.
 AP U.S. History will require approximately 5-6 hours per week of reading and homework, with somewhat more required when preparing for major tests and projects.

 This course is a college-level introduction to microeconomics.
 Topics include supply and demand, production and market structure, and factor markets.